osmcode/osmium-tool/man/osmium-export.md

 * `attributes`: An object specifying which attributes of OSM objects to export.
    See the ATTRIBUTES section.
+* `format_options`: An object specifying output format options.
+The options available depend on the output format.
+See the **OUTPUT FORMAT OPTIONS** section for available options.
+These options can also be set using the command line option **\--format-option/-x**.
 * `linear_tags`: An expression specifying tags that should be treated as linear tags.
 See below for details and also look at the AREA HANDLING section.